GiuseppeSerra93/L2XGNN/README.md

 The folder `xai_evaluation` contains the scripts to train, evaluate and plot the explanations obtained with our XAI method on a 3-layer GIN architecture.

 ### Datasets
 The folder `datasets` contains the raw data used for our experiments: `ba_2motifs` and `Mutagenicity (MUTAG_0)`.
 The first one can be directly obtained using commands from common [libraries](https://diveintographs.readthedocs.io/en/latest/xgraph/dataset.html#dig.xgraph.dataset.SynGraphDataset).
 The latter was manually downloaded from [this](https://github.com/chrisjtan/gnn_cff/tree/main/datasets/Mutagenicity_0) repository.
+The subfolder `data_splits` contains the splits used for this experiment.

 Before training L2XGNN, we need to preprocess the `MUTAG_0` dataset using the following command:
  - `python 0_preprocess_Mutagenicity_data`